Analysis | Promises of a positive convention notwithstanding, expect to hear a lot about crime this week

 The Trump campaign has been talking about crime for more than a month now, leveraging outbreaks of violence that followed Black Lives Matter protests in May and June as the natural state of affairs should former vice president Joe Biden win the presidency.
 That Trump’s ads depict violence in the streets that occurred during his presidency is an irony at which his ad team clearly shrugs.
 What’s in store is more of this, they argue, demanding that America therefore be skeptical of the guy who isn’t president and not the guy who is.

 But as with so many things in politics, there’s a reason for that.
-Polling released last week from The Post and our partners at ABC News shows that concern about crime is a point of weakness for Biden.
+Polling released last week from The Washington Post and our partners at ABC News shows that concern about crime is a point of weakness for Biden.

 We presented Americans with five different issues — the economy, safety from crime, health care, the coronavirus pandemic response and race relations — asking them if they thought each would be better or worse if Biden were currently president.
 On two, Biden has a clear advantage: race relations and the pandemic.
 On two — the economy and health care — views were mixed, with about-equal percentages saying “better” and “worse.”